bennn/gfd-oopsla-2023/oopsla-2023/artifact/README.md

 1. Add it to the file `rational-experiment/main.rkt`
 2. Add a name to the list `strategy*` near the top of the file.
-3. Add a case to the function `run-profile` like this:
+3. Add a case to the function `run-profile` that uses your function and name, like this:
    `((untyped-strategy)
      (lambda (bm-name perf-info profile-dir #:P [profile-mode #f]) untyped-strategy))`
 4. Add a similar case to the function `run-boundary`: